-It is possible to observe how the MF parameter is raising with the increase of the number of the masticatory cycles.
+It can be seen that the MF parameter increases with the increase in the number of masticatory cycles.

-The table also shows that the MF means values at 20 chewing cycles indicate a very good agreement with the different dental status of patients: MF 0.438 ± 0.214 (min: 0.126, max: 0.740).
-This is very important since it is possible to reduce the number of chewing cycles from 50 (typical in other studies [14, 22-25]) to 20 to measure MF parameters well-correlated to the masticatory efficiency.
-In the following, this value was used for the second series of experiments.
+The table also shows that the MF mean values at 20 chewing cycles indicate a very good agreement with the different dental status of patients: MF 0.438 ± 0.214 (min: 0.126, max: 0.740).
+This is very important since it is possible to reduce the number of chewing cycles from 50 (typical in other studies [14], [22]-[25]) to 20 to measure MF parameters that are well correlated to masticatory efficiency.
+This value was used for the second series of experiments.

-In Fig. 4, the MF values obtained for each of the patients – with different masticatory efficiency – are reported in function of the number of chewing cycles and the Linear Regression Analysis of the two Groups of patients is reported.
+In Figure 4, the MF values obtained for each of the patients with different masticatory efficiency are reported as a function of the number of chewing cycles, and the linear regression analysis of the two groups of patients is reported.

 Figure 4.
-Mixed Fraction (MF) for each patient at the different chewing cycles and interpolating curves for Group 1 (dot line) and Group 2 (continuous line).
+Mixed fraction (MF) for each patient for different chewing cycles and interpolating curves for Group 1 (dotted line) and Group 2 (continuous line).

-The first one (R2 = 0.920), referring to the three participants with a healthy dental condition, is more sensible to the increase of the number of the masticatory cycles than the second one (R2 = 0.91), related to the three patients with a diseased dental status.
+The first (R2 = 0.920), relating to the three participants with a healthy dental status, is more sensitive to the increase in the number of masticatory cycles than the second (R2 = 0.91), which relates to the three patients with a diseased dental status.

 Masticatory performance

-The acquired data and their elaboration by means of the K-means method are used in order to evaluate the differences between masticatory efficiency of the six selected patients.
-For this purpose, we assess the Masticatory Performance (MP) as the UF of each patient.
-Considering the high variability of the values between the participants at 20 chewing cycles, due to the different dental status, for this evaluation we were setting these fixed number of cycles to n = 20.
+The acquired data and their elaboration by means of the K-means method were used to evaluate the differences in masticatory efficiency between the six selected patients.
+For this purpose, we assessed the masticatory performance (MP) as the UF of each patient.
+Considering the high variability of the values between the participants at 20 chewing cycles due to the different dental status, for this evaluation we set the fixed number of cycles at n = 20.

 Figure 5.
-UF calculated by K-means method at 20 chewing cycles for the six patients.
+UF calculated by the K-means method at 20 chewing cycles for the six patients.

-It is possible to observe how lower UF values, corresponding to the higher MP values, are reported with Group 1 patients.
+It is possible to observe how much lower the UF values are compared with the MP values reported for Group 1 patients.

 Validity

-A comparison between the proposed segmentation algorithm and ViewGum software – a commercial software used for the evaluation of the chewed gum [15] - was performed in order to validate the obtained results.
-The masticatory performance, considered as the measure of the unmixed colour, according to both methods at the different chewing cycles for the six-selected patient, are shown in Fig. 6.
-Concerning the segmentation results obtained by ViewGum, the degree of colour mixture was provided as the standard deviation of hue (SDHue) in HSI cylindrical coordinate system, after the selection of the gum surface [15].
-In this case, the SDHue represents the UF measured by means of this commercial software.
-The normalised masticatory performance obtained by the data of unmixed fraction processed by the two methods is compared (Fig. 6).
+A comparison between the proposed segmentation algorithm and ViewGum software, a commercial software used for the evaluation of the chewed gum [15], was performed to validate the obtained results.
+MP, considered as the measure of the unmixed colour and based on the results of both methods for the different chewing cycles for the six patients, is shown in Figure 6.
+Concerning the segmentation results obtained by ViewGum, the degree of colour mixture was provided as the standard deviation of hue (SDHue) in the HIS cylindrical coordinate system after the selection of the gum surface [15].
+In this study, the SDHue represents the UF measured by means of this commercial software.
+The normalised MP obtained by the UF data processed by the two methods is compared in Figure 6.

 Figure 6.
-Comparison between K-means and reference software (ViewGum) data: Masticatory efficiency vs chewing cycles.
+Comparison between the K-means and reference software (ViewGum) data: masticatory efficiency vs chewing cycles.

-It is possible to observe, how the proposed method is more sensitive (+75 %) to the masticatory performance respect to the results obtained by the ViewGum software.
+It is possible to observe that the proposed method is more sensitive (+75 %) to masticatory performance than the results obtained by the ViewGum software.

-In Fig. 7, the unmixed fraction (UF) of the six patients at 20 chewing cycles is calculated and compared with the SDHue value provided by the reference software at the same number of cycles.
-A higher correlation coefficient (R2 = 0.89) is reported for the K-means method in respect to the data provided by the reference software (R2 = 0.56).
+In Figure 7, the UF of the six patients at 20 chewing cycles is calculated and compared with the SDHue value provided by the reference software at the same number of cycles.
+A higher correlation coefficient (R2 = 0.89) is reported for the K-means method than for the data provided by the reference software (R2 = 0.56).

 Figure 7.
-Comparison between K-means and reference software data at 20 chewing cycles.
+Comparison between the K-means and reference software data at 20 chewing cycles.